 We stayed in a hotel a little outside town and decided to rent an e-bike there to go see a fantastic sunrise.
 We woke up at 4 AM , took the e-bike and looked for a good spot to watch the sunrise and shoot some beautiful pictures.
 It was very dark and off course we got lost on the way searching for the pagoda.

 A very helpful local showed us the way to a pagoda where we could get the best view over Bagan, according to him.
 It was a little pagoda and we were fine with it because we didn’t have to share our spot with another 50 tourists.
-By the way this helpful local scammed us afterward.
-Read the whole story in ‘Is Myanmar a safe country for traveling.?
+But this local wasn’t so helpfull afterall.
+Read the whole story in Is Myanmar a safe country for traveling?

 We travelled Myanmar in July.
-That means in the middle of rain season.
+This is right in the middle of rain season.
 So we were not that lucky to catch a gorgeous, orange sunrise or breath-taking sunset.
 We decided to go back to the hotel for breakfast.
 I remember being very disappointed.
 When we drove back on our e-bike there was already daylight and we could finally see the surroundings.
 At that moment I don’t know if it was the tiredness or the disappointment but Bagan didn’t feel as magical as I had expected.
 Also the battery of our e-bike died on the way to the hotel.
 So we had to walk all the way back.

-That afternoon we decided to give Bagan another chance with the e-bike and I am so glad we did that.
+That afternoon we decided to give Bagan another chance with our e-bike and I am so glad we did that.
 We had great weather and drove through the ancient pagodas, stopped to visit and climb a few of them and had a refreshing drink in a beautiful garden at the water.
 It turned out to be a fantastic day and I started to like Bagan.

-A day trip to Mount Popa
+Extra tip: plan a half day trip to Mount Popa

 To reach the temple you have to climb the steep stairs barefoot, because it is a sacred place.
 The disadvantage is that you literally walk through monkey shit.
 On top of that you have to watch out not to get jumped by those little bastards.
 The temple itself is not that spectacular, but the view is breath taking.

-Number 3: Boat trip on Inle Lake
+3. Boat trip on Inle Lake

 The best time to take a boat is just before sunrise to see the fishermen work their magic when the sun comes up.
 Again it was raining so hard, so we had to wait till 10 AM to start our boat trip.
 Don’t forget to take a sweater, raincoat and umbrella if it’s rain season.
 It can be really cold and wet.